Chimekinglsey/stehub-tooling/README.md

 ## Testing Publish Over SSH
 1. Storing artifacts in a remote server
 2. Testing the publish over SSH plugin with updated access rights
-3. Configure a new NFS server after the old one root access was messed
+3. Configure a new NFS server after the old one root access was messed u[]